HotPocketHPE/mhguide/README.md

 ## Charge Blade

 Charge Blade offers many different attacks and mechanics for technical players to pore over.
-Use your weapon's two forms wisely to maintain your resources, deal big damage, and even KO the monster!
+Use your weapon's two forms and Guard Points wisely to maintain your resources, deal big damage, and even KO the monster!

 Guard Points can "steal the initiative" from monsters when used well.
 In addition to dealing small amounts of damage, they give you an opening to either block and retaliate (4U) or continue your attack uninterrupted (GU).
+Attacks that are too strong will simply be blocked, while unblockable attacks will cause you to be hit.
+Use the Guard and Guard Up skills respectively to combat this.

 Some attacks create phial explosions, of which there are two types.
 Impact Phials are general-purpose, and deal raw damage independent of hitzones, with KO buildup when hitting the head.
 Element Phials are more specialized, and deal elemental damage which uses the monster's elemental hitzones.